simonguest/onlogic-offline/README.md

 <img src="https://www.docker.com/wp-content/uploads/2022/03/Moby-logo.png" width=200>

 # Code<span>.org Docker Dev Environment
-The Code<span>.org Docker dev environment enables you to run and develop on the Code<span>.org platform on your laptop, using Docker containers.
+The Code<span>.org Docker dev environment enables you to run and develop on the Code<span>.org platform using Docker containers.

 Doing so offers many advantages over setting up a development environment directly on your laptop.
-This include:
+These include:

 - No need to worry about managing dependencies (e.g., setting up rbenv, managing versions of Ruby, or removing/installing Ruby gems).
 - Rebuilding your development environment is scripted, which makes it easy to test new changes, such as a new version of a Ruby gem or even a new version of MySQL.